python-discord/bot/bot/resources/tags/mutability.md

 'hello'
 ```

-`string` didn't change.
+`greeting` didn't change.
 Why is that so?

 That's because strings in Python are _immutable_.
 You can't change them, you can only pass around existing strings or create new ones.